fmerg/pymerkle/USAGE.md

   }
 ```

-and would be automatically stored in a `.json` file if the function had been called as
+It could have been automatically stored in a `.json` file named with the receipt's uuid within
+a specified directory, if the function had been called as

 ```python
 receipt = v.validate(tree.rootHash(), p, save_dir='some_relative_path')
 ```

-In particular ...